fabricatorsltd/fabricators-docs/docs/docs/licenses/unifiedban.md

 and enforcing restrictions on your ability to modify, change or remove unified/ban and/or fabricator's names and logos from unified/ban software.

+If you use this source code, even partially, for your commercial purposes:
+- you must clearly declare it and reference our GitHub Organization (on websites, blog posts,media, newsletter, etc.)
+- you can't replicate our services with the sole scope of competition
+- you can't convey a services/products declaring it as base of our services/products

+It is strictly forbidden to convey a product/service based on this source code replacing the license terms partially and/or completely.

 For more information, see Licensing FAQ:

 https://docs.fabricators.ltd/docs/licenses/faq